-Penal Code § 273.5 PC makes it a crime to inflict corporal injury on a current or former spouse, cohabitant, dating partner, or fellow parent.
-The offense is often referred to as domestic violence, domestic abuse or corporal injury to a spouse.
+Under Penal Code § 273.5 PC, it is unlawful to cause physical injury to a spouse, cohabitant, dating partner or parent of one’s child through an act of domestic violence.
+This offense is also referred to as domestic abuse, spousal battery, or corporal (physical) injury to a spouse or cohabitant.

 The language of the code section states that: